SS Xantho: Rediscovery and engine restoration

-The wreck lay forgotten until 1979 when, with the aid of local fishermen, it was located by the Maritime Archaeological Association of Western Australia, the volunteer wing of the Department of Maritime Archaeology at the Western Australian Museum.
+After initial salvage of loose material, the wreck lay abandoned until 1979 when, with the aid of local fishermen, it was located by the Maritime Archaeological Association of Western Australia, the volunteer wing of the Department of Maritime Archaeology at the Western Australian Museum.
 At the time, iron and steam shipwrecks were effectively a new class of maritime archaeological site.
 These sites required a new approach in both archaeological method and conservation science.
 A pre-disturbance survey, re-inspection and test excavation was conducted by corrosion specialists, biologists and archaeologists under the overall direction of Dr M. McCarthy.

 The study found that the propulsion system and part of the stern were in uniformly good condition, although the rest of the remains were very fragile.
 The study also found that the engine and other prominent parts of the wreck were unlikely to last another fifty years.
 Anodes were applied to the engine in order to slow corrosion and commence the treatment process.
 In April 1985, the engine was removed from the wreck site in the context of an excavation of the stern and then transported to a treatment tank at the Museum in Fremantle.
 Under the direction of corrosion specialists Neil North and then Ian MacLeod, the engine was initially inundated in a solution of sodium hydroxide to prevent further corrosion, while experiments as to the most effective method of removing the 2.5 to 5 cm layer of concretion from the engine iron work were performed.
 By March 1993, 2500 kg of concretion had been removed, while 48 kg of chlorides had been extracted from the engine by electrolysis.

 A working model of the engine was produced by Bob Burgess using engineering drawings of the original produced by steam engineer Noel Millar.
 The model has allowed the Crimean War gunboat engine type, of which the Xantho engine is the only known surviving example, to be studied in operation.
 The engine was then disassembled under the leadership of conservator R. (Dick) Garcia who had considerable experience in dismantling and restoring arms from WWII.
 As they were removed, each of the engine's components were individually re-treated before it was gradually reassembled in the Museum's exhibition gallery as a 'work in progress' display.

 By 2006, the conservation and reconstruction was complete and the engine could be turned over by hand.
 A schematic showing the engine in action has also been produced and it can be viewed on the engine reconstruction section of the project website.
-The boiler relief valve, which collapsed during the treatment process was recently reconstructed by Alex Kilpa of the Museum's conservation unit.
-He is currently reconstructing what appears to be a Chaplin's Patent Distilling Apparatus with Steam Pump.
+The boiler relief valve, which collapsed during the treatment process was reconstructed by Alex Kilpa of the Museum's conservation unit, who also partially reconstructed what appears to be a Chaplin's Patent Distilling Apparatus with Steam Pump found on the wrecksite.